 - i. the Development Charge for the provision of Trunk Infrastructure for the following networks:

 - a. water supply

 - b. sewerage

 - c. stormwater

 - d. transport

-- e. parks and community facilities.
+- e. parks and community facilities

-- ii. the Trunk Infrastructure plans and schedules of works, and
+- ii. the Trunk Infrastructure plans and schedules of works

 - iii. matters relevant to calculating a Credit, Infrastructure Offset or Infrastructure Refund for the provision of Trunk Infrastructure.

-Development Charges will contribute to funding the cost of Trunk Infrastructure which is proposed to service development within the PDA.
+Development Charges will contribute to funding the cost of Trunk Infrastructure that is proposed to service development within PDA.

-On and from the date the DCOP takes effect the Infrastructure Funding Framework has no application for the Oxley PDA.
+On and from the date the DCOP takes effect, the Infrastructure Funding Framework has no application for the Fitzgibbon PDA.
+Additionally, to the extent of any inconsistency, the DCOP prevails over other EDQ instruments concerning charges, credits, offsets and refunds.